gg582/ssh-chatter/README.md

 * **Session context (`session_ctx_t`)** – carries SSH state, user metadata, and authorisation flags so that the per-connection thread can implement commands such as `/ban` and `/poke` while remaining compatible with the reference.

-## Additional Functions should be kept if possible
-- Poke
-- Ban
-- Etc

 ## Build